VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 need to implement integration between these isolated bounded contexts.
 Chapter 2 "[Decomposing the Domain][j_chapter2]" introduces our decisions for the Contoso Conference Management System.

+**GaryPersona:** A single process (role instance in our deployment) can host multiple bounded contexts.
+In this scenario, you don't necessarily need to use messaging for the bounded contexts to communicate with each other.

 Implementing the CQRS pattern is more complex than implementing a traditional CRUD-style system.
 Our experiences during the journey have